Lifecourse of Place

 How environments throughout life can support healthy ageing

-This interdisciplinary project runs from September 2020 for 24 months and involves expertise from human geography, psychology, epidemiology and landscape architecture, includes partners from policy and advocacy, and is funded by the Economic and Social Research Council’s Secondary Data Analysis Initiative.
+This interdisciplinary project ran from September 2020 for 24 months and involved expertise from human geography, psychology, epidemiology and landscape architecture, included partners from policy and advocacy, and was funded by the Economic and Social Research Council’s Secondary Data Analysis Initiative (grant award ES/T003669/1).

 Earlier work from the research team